akjayant/Linear-Algebra/readme.md

-## Linear Algebra coding assignments as a part of E0-226 course at CSA,IISc,Bangalore
+## Linear Algebra coding assignments as a part of E0-226 course @ CSA,IISC Bangalore
  #### We had to code everything from scratch i.e, no numpy!

  ### Assignment - 1